 To take a look at the best wedding venues in Portugal – click here.

-What you need to know before getting married in Portugal
+What you need to know before having a wedding in Portugal

 Portugal is one of the most sought-after countries when planning a destination wedding.
 Loved for its long, sandy beaches, mouth-watering cuisine, welcoming people, and gloriously sunny weather, Portugal is home to many incredible wedding venues and suppliers.

 Before you vira around your lounge in excitement for your destination wedding plans, here are a few things to take into consideration when planning your wedding in Portugal: